CeMOS-Mannheim/M2ara/README.md

 This app is specifically designed for use with Bruker flex series raw data but also features support for mzML.

+For more detailed information please take a look at the [Manual](manual.md) that is also available inside the app.

 ## How to install

 Either clone the GitHub repository to your local machine and start the app by sourcing the `app.R` file or use the stand-alone installer (Windows only, no R installation needed).